kolasniwash/nshaw.ca/content/posts/intro-testing-rust.md

 While this is a simple example it allows us to test the private struct using private tests.
 Within the same source file we define a tests module and decorate it with `#[cfg(test)]`.

-First test checks that when an invalid move character is passed, the location does not change.
+The first test checks that location does not change when an invalid move character is passed.
 ```rust
     #[test]
     fn test_invalid_move() {